Strategic Simulations: History

 By late 1980, SSI advertised that its games could "take you from Waterloo to the Super Bowl.
 (By way of the North Atlantic.)"
-In 1982 SSI launched their RapidFire line.
+In 1982 SSI launched its RapidFire line.
 Although the name implies action titles, it was in fact simply a branding of games being written by third party authors.
 The initial series consisted of Cytron Masters, The Cosmic Balance and Galactic Gladiators.
 Later titles included Epidemic!, a real time strategy title dealing with a global plague, Queen of Hearts, Cosmic Balance II, Broadsides and others.
 The branding effort did not last very long, and appeared to have been ended in either 1983 or 1984.
 Chris Smith reviewed SSI's RapidFire Line in The Space Gamer No. 59.
 Smith commented that " RapidFire is a game line that deserves any award it can be nominated for.
 It is the best line of computer games I've ever seen, and the programs rate high on an individual basis also."